 Alyssa Harre is the Director of Public Relations and Government Affairs for the PSEC.
 Ms. Harre is responsible for the development and implementation of the company’s government affairs strategy and manages public policy outreach on both the state and national level.
 She also leads Prairie State’s public relations and community outreach activities.

 Ms. Harre earned a B.S. in communications and advertising from the University of Illinois in Urbana – Champaign.
-In addition, she is a member of the Illinois Coal Association, American Coalition for Clean Coal Electricity, the Illinois Chamber Energy Council, and the Public Relations Society of America.
+In addition, she serves as the company’s Executive Member of the Illinois Coal Association, the National Mining Association Board, a member of the American Coalition for Clean Coal Electricity’s Policy and Strategy Committee, and on the Illinois Chamber’s Energy Council.

 Tom Schmale is the Corporate Controller for the PSEC.
 Mr. Schmale joined the Prairie State team in 2010 as an accountant during the final construction phase of the campus, and has held various positions of increased responsibility since then.
 Most recently, he served as the Power Plant Controller, managing the plant’s financial and accounting functions, while serving as a valuable resource to plant staff, department heads, and the plant’s senior management team.